Mae Mallory: Early life

+Harlem 9

+By 1955, Mae Mallory's two children were enrolled in the New York City public school system.
+At this point, in 70 percent of NYC public schools, over 85 percent of students were racially homogeneous.
+The city's zoning policies created a system where schools were racially segregated by mirroring the neighborhoods' lack of diversity.
+Although racial segregation within the school system was prohibited by law, schools were still affected by racial separation, meaning that Black and Latino children were receiving a second-class education.

-In 1956, Mallory was a founder and spokesperson of the "Harlem 9", a group of African-American mothers who protested the inferior and inadequate conditions in segregated New York City schools.
+In 1956, Mallory became founder and spokesperson of the "Harlem 9", a group of African-American mothers who protested the inferior and inadequate conditions in segregated New York City schools. group was originally called "the Little Rock Nine of Harlem, however, it was eventually shortened to the "Harlem 9."

 Inspired by a report by Kenneth and Mamie Clark on inexperienced teachers, overcrowded classrooms, dilapidated conditions, and gerrymandering to promote segregation in New York, the group sought to transfer their children to integrated schools that offered higher quality resources.

 "Harlem 9" activism included lawsuits against the city and state, filed with the help of the National Association for the Advancement of Colored People (NAACP).
 By 1958 it escalated to public protests and a 162-day boycott involving 10,000 parents.
 The boycott campaign did not win formal support from the NAACP, but was assisted by leaders such as Ella Baker and Adam Clayton Powell, and endorsed by African-American newspapers such as the Amsterdam News.
 While the children were engaged in another boycott in 1960, the campaign established some of the first Freedom Schools of the civil rights movement to educate them.

 New York City retaliated against the mothers, trying and failing to prosecute them for negligence.
 In 1960, Mallory and the Harlem 9 won their lawsuit, and the Board of Education allowed them, and over a thousand other parents, to transfer their children to integrated schools.
 That year, the Board of Education announced a general policy of Open Enrollment, and thousands more black children transferred to integrated schools over the next five years.
 (Overall integration in the city was thwarted, however, by the practice of white flight.)